 Episodes

-Before Your Time: A Town Solves a Problem
+Before Your Time: A Foot in Both Worlds

 Town meeting is central to our identity as a little state on a human scale that does things differently.
 But what happens to town meeting when it needs to change during a pandemic?
 Or when it changes because Vermont itself has changed?